StackVista/stackstate-docs/configure/opentelemetry/manual-instrumentation/relations.md

 # Spans Relations

-Component and Span relations shows the relationship between StackState components for example the image below shows an example of a relation running from the following to following components:
+Component and Span relations show the relationship between StackState components, for example, the image below shows an example of a relation running from the following to the following components:

 ```text
 Service Name: Parent Component